roots/bedrock/README.md

 `!app/plugins/plugin-name`

-Note: Some plugins may create files or folders outside of their given scope, or even make modifications to `wp-config.php` and other files in the `wp` directory.
-These files should be added to the `.gitignore` as they are managed by the plugin itself, which is managed via by Composer.
-Any modifications to `wp-config.php` should be moved into `config/application.php`.
+Note: Some plugins may create files or folders outside of their given scope, or even make modifications to `wp-config.php` and other files in the `app` directory.
+These files should be added to your `.gitignore` file as they are managed by the plugins themselves, which are managed via Composer.
+Any modifications to `wp-config.php` that are needed should be moved into `config/application.php`.

 #### Updating WP and plugin versions